apache/incubator-datalab/README.md

 **Note:** This JSON string must be with single quotes.

+**Note:** Response file contains received lists of all and failed libraries.

 ## EMR cluster <a name="EMR_cluster"></a>

 EMR cluster can be created if more computational resources are needed for executing analytical algorithms and models, triggered from analytical tools.
 Jobs execution will be scaled to a cluster mode increasing the performance and decreasing execution time.